- Energy-efficient living

 - While you may be able to do some tasks yourself, even minor renovations are likely to involve tradespeople.
 Ensure your chosen provider is licensed and insured to do the work.
 Some tradespeople specialise in providing energy efficiency options for your home and will be able to provide advice and get across the design, material and installation options important to you.

-- Always ask for references and draw up a simple contract setting out the work, costs (or hourly rates) and any guarantees or warranties on workmanship or equipment.
+- Ask for references and draw up a simple contract setting out the work, costs (or hourly rates) and any guarantees or warranties on workmanship or equipment.
 Seek advice from peak building industry associations.